Otto Wagner. The pioneer of Modern Urbanism (2.5h)

 The main focus of our tour are on the best works of Otto Wagner in Vienna.
 This private tour include lots of references to history, architecture, decorative, cultural art, literature and music of the fin de siècle.

 This private tour will be a journey back in time to Vienna’s Secession times and will help you understand the Otto Wagner’s importance within Art Nouveau and Modern Urbanism.

-- Postsparkasse – closed on weekends.
-The big cash hall (Großer Kassensaal) will be open for the public apart from private events
+Please note that the opening hours of some buildings will influence the content of the tour but be ware that Postsparkasse is closed on weekends.
+The big cash hall (Großer Kassensaal) will be open for the public apart from private events.

-To book this tour please click on the calendar on the right.
+To book this tour please click on the calendar below.
 Book this tour at least one week in advance.